chayacohen/HereBNB/README.md

   Users can create, update, and destroy their own listings.
 They can view all listings (whether or not they are logged in).
 They can also view listings filtered by location.
 A map is rendered with markers corresponding to the appropriate listings.

   ### Search

  Users can search listings to filter by city and number of guests.
 They can view all listings if they are feeling flexible.

+### Map

+Search results render with a map if a location is provided.
+Users can dynamically move the map to view listings that are within the map bounds.

  ### Bookings

   Users can book dates for listings.
 They can view all their listings by clicking the trips button from the profile menu.
 Users can change their reservations as well and cancel reservations.

  ### To be continued